mitsukan/thermostat/README.md

 ### Power saving mode

 This adds more functionality to the thermostat.
 I have `this.powerSave` that keeps track of the `true` or `false` status.
 Using this, I have written tests to fulfil the requirements that the challenge has set out.

+### Reset, usage functions

+The reset function was really simple, changing `this.temperature` back to `20`.

+The usage checker is a bit more complicated.
+The tests would be looking for 3 outputs, in which the code will need an if statement to satisfy all 3.